Saidattu14/Distributed-File-System/README.md

 ## Project Version1

-* This is a simple scalable distributed file system supports cache consistency and file locking.
+* This is a simple scalable distributed file system supports cache consistency for file locking and file data.
 * write-back caching is implemented.